 - i.
-Rents shall not exceed the amounts permitted under program rules; - ii.
-All other sources of income must not exceed the average for the last three years (other income should not include interest income on the replacement reserve account, which must remain in the reserve and is not available for other purposes); - iii.
+Rents shall not exceed the amounts permitted under program rules; - All other sources of income must be supported with a narrative or must not exceed the average for the last three years (other income should not include interest income on the replacement reserve account, which must remain in the reserve and is not available for other purposes); - iii.
 Vacancy loss shall be no less than the greater of the average over the past three years or 3 percent; - iv.
 Allowance for bad debt should be not less than the greater of the average over the past three years or 2 percent;